Charlie Blackmon Player Props: Rockies vs. Giants

 Charlie Blackmon At The Plate

-- Blackmon is batting .276 with 13 doubles, two triples, five home runs and 19 walks.
+- Blackmon has 13 doubles, two triples, five home runs and 20 walks while hitting .276.

-- Among qualified hitters in MLB, he ranks 43rd in batting average, 41st in on-base percentage, and 71st in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 46th, his on-base percentage ranks 39th, and he is 77th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.